rdkcentral/ThunderNanoServices/RemoteControl/RemoteControlPlugin.md

 <a name="method.add"></a>
 ## *add <sup>method</sup>*

-Adds the key code in the map.
+Adds a key code to the key map.

 ### Parameters